Castro station: Station layout and history

-The station was designed by Howard Grant AIA of Reid & Tarics Associates and was completed in 1976.
+The station was constructed by BART as part of the Market Street subway.
+The BART Board approved the name "Castro" in December 1965.
+It was designed by Howard Grant AIA of Reid & Tarics Associates and was completed in 1976.
 Service at the station began on June 11, 1980.

 Castro station features a transit plaza at the corner of Castro Street and Market Street.
 In 1985 it was dedicated to Harvey Milk, the slain SF supervisor and first openly gay elected official in California.
 In May 2016, the escalator in Harvey Milk Plaza was retrofitted with colored lights (to resemble the rainbow flag that flies above the plaza) after being rehabilitated.
 This test was considered a success; lights were added to 17 other escalators in the system, including the other three escalators at Castro, in 2018–19.